 8. San Bernardino

-Many retirees are attracted to San Bernardino for its convenient location to nearby LA beaches, shopping and cultural venues while still offering affordable housing and reasonable cost of living expenses.
+Many retirees are attracted to San Bernardino for its convenient location to nearby LA beaches and cultural venues while still offering affordable housing and reasonable cost of living expenses.

 This town is considered a “gateway to Southern California” and its many draws and activities.